mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Start high level and work your way down

-TODO: Continue editing from here.

-There's a nontrivial cost to every note.
-You have to spend time writing it, then re-writing it to avoid ambiguity or insult.
-Then the author has to spend time reading and understanding your note.
-There's also a psychological cost to every note.
-Even if you word your notes kindly and objectively, if the author is going to be bummed out if every round of review yields 50 notes.
+In a good code review, the author recognizes that the reviewer's notes are helpful for the author's growth and for improving the codebase.
+As you write more notes, you also increase the risk of making the author feel overwhelmed in a sea of notes.
+The limit will vary by person, but most developers will begin feeling overwhelmed somewhere between 20-50 notes in a single round of review.

+If you find yourself writing a potentially suffocating volume of notes in the first couple rounds of a review, trim your feedback to just high-level issues.

-You can avoid overwhelming the author with notes by using the first round our two to hash out high level notes (e.g. "can we break this into two classes"), then defer your lower level notes (e.g. "can we choose a more descriptive name for this variable?") to later rounds.
+Avoid overwhelming the author with notes by using the first round or two to hash out high level notes (e.g. "can we break this into two classes"), then defer your lower level notes (e.g. "can we choose a more descriptive name for this variable?") to later rounds.

-Your low level notes might become moot once the author integrates your high level notes, so by deferring, you're potentially avoiding the nontrivial costs of each note.
+Your low level notes might become moot once the author integrates your high level notes.
+By deferring, you save yourself from doing unnecessary work and you .
 Beyond this, keeping the review to at one layer of abstraction at a time helps you and the author work through the changelist in a clear, systematic way.

+You really only need this on changelists that start off in a pretty bad place.
+If you only have a handful of notes total, mixing high level and low level is fine and expedient.

 ## Be generous with code examples

 With every note, you are essentially assigning the author work.
-A slew of code review notes can help the author grow in the long term, but it's easy for an author to grow resentful of you piling on lots of tasks for them in the short term.
+A slew of code review notes can help the author grow in the long term, but in the short term, it's easy for an author to grow resentful of you and feel that you are hampering their progress on whatever their goals are.

 To combat this resentment, look for opportunities to show the author that you're helping them.
 An excellent way to help the developer is by shouldering some of the load of writing code.
 This shows them that you are generous with your time as a reviewer.